Lynette Cisneros

 For a further glimpse into my style as a clinician come along.

-Precise areas addressed may also include: increasing self-awareness, identifying and maintaining healthy boundaries, identifying effective ways to cope, unresolved trauma, PTSD, decreasing codependent tendencies, adjusting to relocating, depression, self-worth, decreasing excessive people-pleasing tendencies, decreasing thought spiraling, assertiveness, healthy & authentic communication, disentangling from toxic situations and/or relationships, setting & managing realistic expectations of self and others, recognizing and redirecting self-sabotaging tendencies, understanding & differentiating between motivation and self-discipline, challenging faulty thinking patterns, reframing limiting self-talk, improving self-esteem, increasing self-care, grief & loss, parent/child dynamics (through the lifespan), identity exploration & development, neurodivergence, identifying ways to manage procrastination, distractibility and hyperfixation.
+Specific areas may also include: increasing self-awareness, identifying ways to cope, unresolved trauma, PTSD, decreasing codependent tendencies, depression, people-pleasing, thought spiraling, assertiveness, disentangling from toxic situations and/or relationships, setting & managing realistic expectations, self-sabotaging tendencies, motivation and self-discipline, challenging faulty thinking patterns, reframing limiting self-talk, self-esteem, identity, grief & loss, family dynamics, ADHD, identifying ways to manage procrastination, prioritazation & refocus distractibility.

 What type of client resonates well with Lynette's style & approach?

-Generally speaking a common thread between those who establish services is their readiness to increase their self awareness and begin to take accountability for their choices.
+Generally speaking a common thread between those who establish services is their readiness to increase self awareness and begin to 'move out of their own way'.
 They tend to come into therapy aware that they may be lingering on something & not yet fully able to move forward.
 They've likely already been through different types of counseling relationships and may now be looking for a more direct speak therapeutic perspective.
 Or they may be new to the therapy space & are looking for focused guidance, clarity & less "...and how does that make you feel" vibes.

 On a personal note